akshaybhatia10/TweetCrawler/README.md

 # TweetCrawler
-A simple Python library to crawl tweets from any handle.
+A simple Python library to crawl tweets from any handle and then extract the topic.

 #### This project requires **Python 2.7** and the following Python libraries installed: